 The retro flower quilt

 The first time I saw the retro flower quilt was on Erica’s blog.
 Erica started taking classes at Laura’s Sewing School and I remember that her first project was two (not one) baby quilts.
 She was so much fun to have around, lively and enthusiastic and not afraid of any challenges.
-The retro flower quilt was the cutest thing I had ever seen but Erica had told us that she had bought special templates, or rules or presser feet, I can’t remember now, but at the time it seemed to me that sewing curves was nearly impossible unless you were a pro.
+The retro flower quilt was the cutest thing I had ever seen but Erica had told us that she had bought special templates, or rulers or presser feet, I can’t remember now, but at the time it seemed to me that sewing curves was nearly impossible unless you were a pro.

 I saw dozens of retro flower quilts on the internet, never daring to try, until I bought a quilting book where all projects had curves: “Angela Pingel’s‘ a Quilter’s Mixology.
 After doing a couple tries of this book I knew I was ready to tackle curves.
 I bought the pattern and got myself some fabrics during the Sewing Retreat.